Immigration updates

 (Please be advised that this immigration advice has been prepared by University legal counsel and must be provided in an unaltered state.)

-• If you are going to work in Canada, you will need to apply for a Social Insurance Number (SIN).
-If you did not receive a SIN at the port of entry, you must apply at Service Canada.
+- If you are going to work in Canada, you will need to apply for a Social Insurance Number (SIN).